rhysd/Shiba/docs/tips.md

 Shiba opens the window and starts to watch and preview the current buffer.

 ## Use from Emacs

-You can open shiba from emacs by adding following code to your .emacs:
+You can open Shiba from Emacs by adding following code to your `.emacs`:

 ```lisp
 (defun open-with-shiba ()